Cable Building (New York City): Construction and design

 The Cable Building was designed by Stanford White, a partner in McKim, Mead & White, the preeminent American architectural firm at the turn of the twentieth century.
 It is a nine-story Beaux-Arts structure, which impressively captures White's design principles of the "American Renaissance".
 This is the only McKim, Mead & White building in the NoHo Historic District.
-The building's detailing is similar to two of the firm's earlier designs: the 1887 building at 900 Broadway, which Christopher Gray, writing in the New York Times called a "sleek, sophisticated amalgam of industrial-style brickwork"; and the long-gone 1890 Hotel Imperial, also built for the Goelet family, at Broadway and 32nd Street.
+The building's detailing is similar to two of the firm's earlier designs: the 1887 building at 900 Broadway, and the long-gone 1890 Hotel Imperial at Broadway and 32nd Street.
 Stanford White was the partner in charge for both of these projects for the family and was a close friend.
+Of the twenty-nine American cities that built cable traction systems between 1870 and 1900 along with their accompanying cable powerhouses, this is the only powerhouse that was built by an architect of such stature.